uhcs2320/hwZero/README.md

 * Place your codes in a folder named: `hw0` (Failure to do so will cause your program to have a zero grade due to inability for doing automated grading).
 * Your program should not produce any unexpected output when it is doing intermediate calculations because doing so will interfere with automated grading and some test cases will fail.
 * You can not assume a maximum number of lines in the input file.
+* You can assume a maximum number of 99 words per line.